 - AB 340 (Weber) Postsecondary Education: Campus Climate Report.
 AB 340 (Weber) declares the intent of the Legislature to enact legislation requiring governing bodies of the higher education systems to submit a report once every two years to the legislature on campus climate.
-The Chancellor's Office report is contingent on information received from colleges. - Position: Support - Status: AB 340 (Weber) passed in the Assembly and the Senate Committees and is headed to the Senate Floor. - AB 636 (Medina) Student Safety.
+The Chancellor's Office report is contingent on information received from colleges. - o Position: Support - o Status: AB 340 (Weber) was vetoed by the Governor. - Included in the Governor's veto message: "While I understand the desire to create a more vibrant, intellectually serious and inclusive campus environment at UC, CSU and the community colleges, each of their governing boards has already taken steps aimed at achieving these important goals." - AB 636 (Medina) Student Safety.
 AB 636 authorizes postsecondary education institutions to disclose the identity of a student or employee who is accused of a violent crime, sexual assault, or hate crime to local law enforcement if the institution determines that the alleged assailant represents a serious and ongoing threat to the safety of persons or the institution and if the immediate assistance of police is necessary to contact or detain the assailant.
 AB 1433 (Gatto), signed into law last year, requires colleges to report serious crimes to local law enforcement if the crimes occur on campus or involve students or employees.
 While AB 1433 (Gatto) included language prohibiting the disclosure of the accused assailant's identity to local law enforcement if the victim declined to be identified, AB 636 (Medina) allows colleges to identify the accused (not the victim) if the college determines that the accused assailant poses a serious and ongoing threat to campus safety.

-- Status: AB 636 (Medina) passed in the Assembly and the Senate Education and Public Safety Committees and is on the Senate Floor. - AB 767 (Santiago) Community Colleges: Emergency Preparedness Standards.
-AB 767 (Santiago) requires the Chancellor's Office to update emergency preparedness standards by January 1, 2017 and every 5 years thereafter and to consider including an active shooter response plan. - Status: AB 767 (Santiago) was signed into law by the Governor. - AB 913 (Santiago) Student Safety.
-AB 913 (Santiago) expands written agreements between each college and local law enforcement agency that clarify operational responsibilities for investigations to include sexual assault and hate crimes.
-It also requires that these agreements be reviewed by July 1, 2016 and every five years thereafter.
-SB 913 (Santiago) passed in the Senate Appropriations Committee with amendments to allow colleges to add information when agreements are updated. - Status: AB 913 (Santiago) passed in the Assembly and the Senate Committees and is headed to the Senate Floor. - AB 967 (Williams) Sexual Assault Case Procedures.
-AB 967 (Williams) requires the governing board of each community college district to adopt and carry out a uniform process for disciplinary proceedings relating to any claims of sexual assault.
-This uniform process would be required to include a two-year minimum suspension for specified violations.
-Recent amendments added an implementation date of April 1, 2017 and a sunset date of December 31, 2021.
-The bill would additionally require the governing board of each community college district to report data relating to cases of alleged sexual assault, including: - The number of sexual assault, domestic violence, dating violence, and stalking complaints received by the institution. - The number of complaints investigated by the institution and the number that were not investigated. - The number of investigations in which the respondents were found responsible at the disciplinary proceedings of the institution and the number of investigations in which the respondents were not found responsible. - The number of disciplinary sanctions imposed on respondents who were found responsible disaggregated by following categories: expulsion, suspension of at least two years, suspension of fewer than two years, probation. - Position: Neutral - Status: AB 967 (Williams) passed in the Assembly and the Senate Committees and is headed to the Senate Floor. - AB 968 (Williams) Transcripts: Expulsion Note.
-AB 968 (Williams) requires the governing board of each community college district to indicate on a student's transcript when the student is ineligible to reenroll due to suspension or expulsion for the period of time the student is ineligible to reenroll. - Status: AB 968 (Williams) passed in the Assembly and the Senate Committees and is headed to the Senate Floor.
+- o Status: AB 636 (Medina) was signed into law by the Governor. - AB 767 (Santiago) Community Colleges: Emergency Preparedness Standards.
+AB 767 (Santiago) requires the Chancellor's Office to update emergency preparedness standards by January 1, 2017 and every 5 years thereafter and to consider including an active shooter response plan. - O Status: AB 767 (Santiago) was signed into law by the Governor. - AB 913 (Santiago) Student Safety.
+AB 913 (Santiago) expands written agreements between colleges and local law enforcement agencies to clarify operational responsibilities for investigations to include sexual assault and hate crimes. - o Status: AB 913 (Santiago) was signed into law by the Governor. - AB 967 (Williams) Student Safety.
+AB 967 (Williams) requires the governing board of each community college district to adopt and carry out a uniform process for disciplinary proceedings relating to any claims of sexual assault. - o Position: Neutral - o Status: AB 967 (Williams) was vetoed by the Governor. - AB 968 (Williams) Transcripts: Expulsion Note.
+AB 968 (Williams) requires the governing board of each community college district to indicate on a student's transcript when the student is ineligible to reenroll due to suspension or expulsion for the period of time the student is ineligible to reenroll. - o Status: AB 968 (Williams) was vetoed by the Governor. - Included in the Governor's veto message: